Sep9

 Matthew 11:4-5………Working

-11:4 Jesus replied, “Go back and report to John what you hear (Jesus’ teachings, preaching.) and see: (Jesus’ miraculous healings.)
-5 The blind receive sight, the lame walk, those who have leprosy are cured, the deaf hear, the dead are raised and the good news (Gospel) is preached to the poor.
-(Not those in poverty, but burdened by the weight of sin.
-By quoting the prophet Isaiah, Jesus reassures John that He is the Messiah, by showing how He’s doing exactly what Isaiah had prophesied.) {Is.
-35:5, 61:1}
+11:4 Jesus replied, “Go back and report to John what you hear and see: 5 The blind receive sight, the lame walk, those who have leprosy are cured, the deaf hear, the dead are raised and the good news is preached to the poor.
+(For Complete Expository Get the Book)

-“Teaches how God doesn’t always change the circumstances, but does something far more helpful, He give us hope.” ⇒ When you think about it, Jesus’ answer doesn’t get John out of prison.
+“Teaches God may not change the circumstances, but does something far more helpful, He give us hope.” ⇒ God knows “hope” is better because it works in all circumstances, not just the current situation we’re going through.
+When you think about it, Jesus’ answer doesn’t get John out of prison.
 It doesn’t change the circumstances of his life.
 But what it does do is gives him hope.
 Now, John can die in peace.
 He can accept his fate, whatever it may be, knowing that his life’s work was not in vain, knowing that Jesus is the long-awaited Messiah.
-And that is what true faith is all about, and that is what true faith gives us: True faith gives us true hope.
-Our faith doesn’t always change our circumstances.
-But it always gives us hope.
+And the same thing happens to us.
+When we recall those moments, something shifts.
+Doubt loses its volume.
+Discouragement loses its grip.
+Our faith rises—not because the situation changed, but because our perspective did.
+That God hasn’t brought us this far to abandon you now.
+And that is what true faith is all about, and that is what true faith gives us: Faith gives us true hope.
+Our faith doesn’t always change our circumstances, but what it does is lifts us above it.

 Teaches when we find ourselves doubting we can go back to the bible and be reminded of God’s word & promises.

-Warns how looking at our temporal circumstances can cause us to take our eyes off the spiritual/eternal.
+Warns how looking at the temporal can cause us to take our eyes off the spiritual and eternal.

 Teaches though Jesus may not be the kind of Savior we expected, He is the Savior we need.